Are You Obese During Pregnancy? Here’s How to Stay Healthy

 - Multiple pregnancies: if you are already obese and you’re carrying multiples, it is recommended that you gain 25 to 42 pounds.

-Keep in mind that there is some research that maintains that women who are already obese before becoming pregnant can safely gain less weight than the general guidelines suggest.
+Keep in mind that some research maintains that women who are already obese before becoming pregnant can safely gain less weight than the general guidelines suggest.

 Instead of trying to gain or lose a specific amount of weight during your pregnancy, your physician or midwife may just encourage you to avoid gaining too much weight during your pregnancy.